KD5VMF/Altair-Duino-/UploadBinaryDue_REV13/README.md

 This is the ready-to-flash Windows installer package for **Altair8800 Due Z80 Final REV13**.

-Your uploaded firmware binary was renamed to:
+The firmware binary is named:

 ```text
 altair8800_REV13.bin